Pakistan returns $1 billion of Saudi Arabia's soft loan, officials say

 “China has come to our rescue,” a foreign ministry official told Reuters.

-A finance ministry official said Pakistan’s central bank was already in talks with Chinese commercial banks.
+A finance ministry official said Pakistan’s central bank was already in talks with Chinese commercial banks, including the debt swap option.

 “We’ve sent $1 billion to Saudi Arabia,” he said.
 Another $1 billion will be repaid to Riyadh next month, he said.
 Islamabad had returned $1 billion in July.